HLammers/cybo-drummer/README.md

 ##### PRG 4/5 – Program: Program Change
 ###### p1 to p6
-* Optionally set a program change value (1 to 128) which will be sent to a device assigned to a particular port – select ‘___’ to not send a program change message
+* Optionally set a program change value (1 to 128) which will be sent to a device assigned to a particular port
+* Select ‘___’ to not send a program change message
-* Program change messages are sent on router program change
+* Program change messages are sent on router program change (after sending bank select, if assigned)
 > [!NOTE]
 > Program change data is stored by device, so if a device is assigned to a different port, it will remain linked to that device, not the port.<br clear="right"/>

 <img src="/screenshots/prg_5.png" align="right">

 ##### PRG 5/5 – Program: Bank Select
-###### p1 to p6
+###### p1 to p6 msb / lsb
-* Optionally set a bank select value (1 to 16,384) which will be sent to a device assigned to a particular port – select ‘_____’ to not send a bank select message
+* Optionally set a bank select value (1 to 16,384) which will be sent to a device assigned to a particular port
+* Bank select uses two MIDI CC messages (MSB on CC 0 and LSB on CC 32, both allowing values 0 to 127) to allow more than 128 values: a ‘most significant byte’ (msb) or coarse select and a ‘least significant byte’ or fine select
+* Select ‘___’ to not send a bank select message – if LSB is set to a value and MSB is not, only LSB is sent (and vice versa)
-* Bank select messages are sent on router program change
+* Bank select messages are sent on router program change (before sending program change, if assigned)
 > [!NOTE]
-> Bank select data is stored by device, so if a device is assigned to a different port, it will remain linked to that device, not the port.<br clear="right"/>
+> Bank select data is stored by device, so if a device is assigned to a different port, it will remain linked to that device, not the port.

+> [!TIP]
+> Cybo-Drummer uses raw 0 to 127 MSB and LSB values for bank select, because MIDI devices implement bank select in many different ways, including in cases using only one of the two MIDI CC messages.
+Refer to your device’s manual and MIDI specifications for details on how to set bank select (and if it is used).
+If bank select is used to set a single number in the range 0 to 16,383 or 1 to 16,384, that number would typically be calculated as MSB × 128 + LSB or MSB × 128 + LSB + 1.<br clear="right"/>
 #### IN (Input)
 Use the input page to review or edit input port assignments, input device setting, input trigger settings and input preset settings.